scality/bert-e/README.md

   --disable-queues      Deactivate optimistic merge queue (legacy mode) --option CMD_LINE_OPTIONS, -o CMD_LINE_OPTIONS
                         Activate additional options
-  --reference-git-repo REFERENCE_GIT_REPO
-                        Reference to a local git repo to improve cloning delay.
-If empty, a local clone will be created --interactive         Ask before merging or sending comments --no-comment          Do not add any comment to the pull request page -v                    Verbose mode
+  --interactive         Ask before merging or sending comments --no-comment          Do not add any comment to the pull request page -v                    Verbose mode